ChisdealHD/SpottyBot/README.md

 This is a Broadcaster only command.

 ## Chat client commands
-!song - list the current song playing
+!song - List the current song playing.
-!skip - votes to skip the track
+!skip - Votes to skip the track.
-!keep - votes to keep the track
+!keep - Votes to keep the track.
-!start - Only broadcaster can use this
+!start - Only the broadcaster can use this.
+Can be used to skip a track also.

 ## FAQ